London after attack: Shocked then enraged

 This is London in the wake of a terror attack.
 A yet-to-be-identified attacker rammed pedestrians along the popular walkway, before crashing the perimeter railing outside Parliament, the heart of British political life.
 Taking off on foot, the assailant continued his rampage, stabbing to death a police officer before he was killed.

-Four people died in addition to the attacker, at least 40 more victims were injured, authorities say.
+Three people died in addition to the attacker; at least 40 more victims were injured, authorities say.

 "I saw a car, the crunch of car hitting the curb.
 I kind of thought the guy had maybe had a heart attack or something," 34-year-old Rob Lyon tells CNN.
 "It hit several people.
-I jumped out the way into a road, [my] colleagues jumped the other way towards the Thames but held on, thankfully."
+I jumped out the way into a road, (my) colleagues jumped the other way towards the Thames but held on, thankfully."

 The campaign director from Rugby, a town in central England, witnessed the assault at Westminster as he and colleagues were walking across the bridge.
-He says he expected the car to hit the bridge wall but it continued going, deliberately mowing down people on the sidewalk.
+He says he expected the car to hit the bridge wall but it continued, deliberately mowing down people on the sidewalk.

 "I stood in shock and saw carnage around me and the car carrying on up the bridge."

-Note: This story has been updated to reflect the latest number of fatalities from London Metropolitan Police.
-Editor's note: This story has been updated to reflect the latest number of fatalities from London Metropolitan Police.